What is the Difference Between a DUI & an Open Container Violation?

 Overall, the two most important factors that influence the severity of a DUI charge are a person’s blood alcohol content and whether they have a record of previous DUIs.
 The more DUIs on a person’s record/the higher their BAC, the harsher the penalties will be.

 Whether you’re charged with an open container violation or a DUI, you’d be best served with a competent legal advocate in your corner.
 Our firm is here to help.
-Contact the Law Office of George Heym today so we can get started working on your case.
+Contact the Law Office of Natalie Snyder today so we can get started working on your case.

 Contact Us